MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-7-support.md

 ## Security updates for Microsoft 365 Apps on Windows 7

 > [!IMPORTANT]
-> Security updates for Version 2002 of Microsoft 365 Apps on Windows 7 ended on January 10, 2023.
+> Security updates Microsoft 365 Apps on Windows 7 ended on January 10, 2023.

 Even though Windows 7 is no longer supported, we decided to provide you with security updates for Microsoft 365 Apps for three years, until January 2023.
 We did this to give you more time to make the transition from using Microsoft 365 Apps on devices running Windows 7 to devices running a supported operating system, such as Windows 11 or Windows 10.
-But, during that time, as long as the device is still running Windows 7, your installation of Microsoft 365 Apps won't receive any new feature updates.
+But as long as the device is still running Windows 7, your installation of Microsoft 365 Apps won't receive any new feature updates.

 > [!IMPORTANT]
 > - Even with these security updates, Microsoft 365 Apps is no longer supported on Windows 7.
-> - This information applies even if you have purchased Extended Security Updates (ESU) for Windows 7.
-After January 2020, security updates for Windows 7 are only available with ESU.
-For more information, see [FAQ about Extended Security Updates for Windows 7](https://support.microsoft.com/help/4527878/faq-about-extended-security-updates-for-windows-7).
+> - This information applies even if you purchased [Extended Security Updates (ESU) for Windows 7](/troubleshoot/windows-client/windows-7-eos-faq/windows-7-extended-security-updates-faq).
+ESU for Windows 7 ended on January 10, 2023.

-## How to manage Microsoft 365 Apps on Windows 7 after January 2020
+## How to manage Microsoft 365 Apps on Windows 7

 Version 2002 is the last version of Microsoft 365 Apps that's available for devices running Windows 7.